KylefromWI/Monster_of_the_Week/Session_Outlines.md

 * Gods Hand: a cliffy outcropping just outside of town that is called such because it looks like a fist giving the 'thumbs up'.
 Known as a popular makeout spot among high schoolers.
 Also the site of disappearance(s?)
 * Culvers: Culvers
 * St. Doms: Catholic church
+* Sheriff station: Goodman's office is usually tidy.
+In the waiting room they have issues of Ranger Rick and "sports newspapers"
+* Ranger place &trade; aka "ranger's hovel" or cabin

 ### People